Rise of the Dragon:

 While costlier than the four-gun ship that became Tsukuba, the Imperial Navy was pouring money into the reconstruction of captured Russian battleships and armored cruisers at the same time.
 Scrapping these prizes instead, or relegating them to moored museum pieces, would have freed more than enough funds for the improved cruiser design.

 That move also would have solved another problem facing the Japanese: a world-wide shortage of 12-inch guns brought on by the advent of the dreadnought battleship.
-Twenty of the scarce gun barrels were fitted to the Russian prizes, exactly enough to equip the four cruisers actually built plus their two authorized but unrealized sisters.
+Twenty of the scarce gun barrels were fitted to the Russian prizes, exactly enough to equip the four cruisers actually built plus one of their two authorized but unrealized sisters.
 Spares, of course, would also be needed eventually.

-A squadron of six such small battle cruisers would have been very useful ships, able to scout for the main battle line and effectively project power in their own right.
+A squadron of four such small battle cruisers would have been very useful ships, able to scout for the main battle line and effectively project power in their own right.
 They would not, however, be able to stand against real dreadnoughts like the fast battleships eventually built by Germany and Britain.
 They would still have been cruisers with a battleship's big guns, and in the event of an actual fleet battle Japanese admirals would doubtlessly have been just as prone as their British counterparts to place them in the line of battle.
 Armored cruisers had fought as front-line units at the Yalu River against the Chinese and the Yellow Sea and Tsushima against the Russians.
 They would have been placed in the line of fire in the dreadnought age, and the Japanese could well have learned their vulnerabilities in the same way the British did at Jutland.

 Their armor would still have been better than that of most heavy cruisers, but with a main battery of six 12-inch guns they could easily out-range any ship with 8-inch guns.
 That would have made them the prototypical "cruiser killer," useful for escort against surface raiders or for some raiding themselves.
-But Japanese doctrine gave little attention to these missions, and so the six old "light battle cruisers" would probably have formed one or two divisions of the cruiser force and been assigned to similar missions: carrier escort, and combat as a fast wing of the main battle fleet.
+But Japanese doctrine gave little attention to these missions, and so the old "light battle cruisers" would probably have formed one or two divisions of the cruiser force and been assigned to similar missions: carrier escort, and combat as a fast wing of the main battle fleet.

 Don’t miss your opportunity to put Rise of the Dragon on your game table!
 Join the Gold Club and find out how to get it for your own collection.